Targeting of law firms and lawyers under the second Trump administration: Executive Order 14263 against Susman Godfrey and related lawsuit

 On April 9, 2025, Trump issued Executive Order 14263 titled "Addressing Risks From Susman Godfrey."
 The order alleged that the firm engaged in activities detrimental to U.S. interests, including representing Dominion Voting Systems in its lawsuits related to false claims that the 2020 presidential election was rigged against Trump including lawsuits against Fox News; Rudy Giuliani, Trump's personal attorney; and Sidney Powell, Trump's previous campaign attorney.
-The order sought to suspend the firm's security clearances, restrict access to federal buildings, and direct agencies to review and potentially terminate contracts with the firm.
+The EO sought to suspend the firm's security clearances, restrict access to federal buildings, and direct agencies to review and potentially terminate contracts with the firm.

 On April 11, Susman Godfrey LLP filed suit against the Trump administration, challenging the executive order as unconstitutional and asking the judge to freeze the order.
 The firm is represented by Donald Verrilli, who was solicitor general in the Obama administration.
 Susman Godfrey said that it believed in the rule of law, took the duty to uphold it seriously, and would fight the "unconstitutional order".

 On April 15, after a hearing that same day, District Judge Loren AliKhan granted Susman Godfrey LLP's motion for a temporary restraining order, saying “The executive order specifically targets lawyers because of the clients that they represented.
 The executive order is based on a personal vendetta against a particular firm.
 And, frankly, I think the framers of our Constitution would view it as a shocking abuse of power.”

 On April 23, Susman Godfrey filed a motion for summary judgement and permanent injunction.
-Judge AliKhan ruled that the executive order was unconstitutional and granted the permanent injunction on June 27.
+Judge AliKhan ruled that the EO was unconstitutional and granted the permanent injunction on June 27.